 Intuitively, $\text{TT-Wasserstein}(\mathcal{D})$ quantifies the discrepancy between the spectral distributions of paired texts and time series data.
 By design, a lower value of $\text{TT-Wasserstein}(\mathcal{D})$ should indicate a higher alignment between the textual and numerical modalities.
-To validate this, we compute our TT-Wasserstein measure of Time-MMD \cite{DBLP:journals/corr/abs-2406-08627} datasets, whose web-retrieved texts are filtered, disentangled, and summarized for relevance and alignment.
+To validate this, we compute our TT-Wasserstein measure of Time-MMD \citep{DBLP:journals/corr/abs-2406-08627} datasets, whose web-retrieved texts are filtered, disentangled, and summarized for relevance and alignment.
 We also compute TT-Wasserstein on time-series-shuffled or text-shuffled versions of the datasets to disrupt alignment.
 As shown in Table \ref{tab: TT-Wasserstein corrupt}, the corrupted Time-MMD datasets yield much larger Wasserstein distances compared to the original datasets.
 This finding suggests that TT-Wasserstein can serve as an indicator for the alignment between modalities and a gauge of dataset quality.
 In Section \ref{sec: experiment}, we will show that TT-Wasserstein can even predict the potential effectiveness of our proposed framework. \re{Additionally, because TT-Wasserstein is an empirical statistical metric, we further analyze its sensitivity and estimation stability in Appendix \ref{ap: TT-Wasserstein}.}